 *This one is especially great for new mom's with a weakened pelvic floor from child bearing - but EVERYONE can benefit from this breathing technique*

 Start by lying on your back with your knees bent so that your feet are flat on the floor.
-Next, exhale as much air as possible.
+Inhale deeply to fill your belly.
+Next, exhale hard through your mouth as much air as possible.
 This raises your diaphragm and allows for maximum contraction of the transverse abdominis (TVA - your deep core muscles).
 Lastly, pull your navel in as close to your spine as possible.
 The more your navel draws in, the more the TVA is contracting.
-Hold for 15 seconds to start, work your way up to 60s.
+Hold (the contraction, not your breath) for 15 seconds to start, work your way up to 60s.
 Repeat for a total of 3 reps.

 Fixing your posture is a great way to look and feel great!
 Good posture can instantly change your appearance and confidence.
 But, vanity aside, prolonged bad posture can cause headaches, neck and back pain, and sap your energy.